 Popular Skills for Collections Clerk, Medical

-Collections Clerk, Medicals only report a few specific skills.
+Collections Clerk, Medicals note just a narrow range of job skills.
 Most notably, skills in Medicaid & Medicare Billing, Insurance, bill collections, and Collections are correlated to pay that is above average.
 Skills that pay less than market rate include Collections and bill collections.
-Insurance is a skill commonly found among those who know bill collections.
+Bill collections and Insurance are also commonly seen together.

 Pay by Experience Level for Collections Clerk, Medical